todaypurpose/blog/content/posts/health-money-time.md

 ## Health, our most precious gift

-Health inevitably declines with age, and we can't do antyhing about it (yet).
-Our life energy will decrease with age, but it doesn't mean  we should fatally wait for our last days.
-Would you prefer having lot of health issues, being overweight when getting in your 50-60?
-Or would you rather?
+Health inevitably declines with age, and we can't do antyhing about it ([yet](https://www.youtube.com/watch?v=9nXop2lLDa4)).
+The energy decreases with our age, but it doesn't mean we should fatally see it decrease without doing anything.
+We can't buy more time with money, but we can certainly slows it down.
+Would you prefer having health issues, being overweight with low energy in your 50-60?
+Or would you rather feel great, have enough energy to travel the world and still experiences new things?

 It is never too late to start.
 The time you're spending

+### Eat healthy

+### Workout

+### The best gift to your kids

 , you'll not be able to recover your past health.